 Editor’s Note: Signed in 1993, the Oslo Accords, which were signed in 1993, were designed as confidence-building measures to create trust between Israelis and Palestinians and bring peace to the region.
 Yet less than a decade after those accords were signed, the region was already mired in war.
 Following the outbreak of the Second Intifada, a former member of Peace Watch, a watch-dog group that monitored the implementations of the Oslo Accords, analyzed what went wrong.

 Since the writing of this article, Arafat’s death in 2004 changed the leadership of the Palestinian Authority.
-Israel unilaterally pulled out of the Gaza Strip in 2005, leaving the Palestinian Authority to govern the area.
-Although the terrorist bombins have subsided, rockets continue to be fired from the Gaza Strip into Israel.
-The hopes of peace and security that the Oslo agreements offered have still not been realized.]
+Israel unilaterally pulled out of the Gaza Strip in 2005, and soon after the terrorist group Hamas assumed control, sparking two wars.
+Israel and the Palestinian Authority have returned to the negotiating table, most recently for talks that fell apart in 2014, but the hopes of peace and security that the Oslo agreements offered have still not been realized.

 The failure of the Oslo agreements can be ascribed to the same reasons that are usually the cause of most agreement failures: both parties felt that Oslo had not delivered what they had expected from it.